Overview

 First two months

-Months three through twelve will provide you with a broad range of experience in performing and interpreting neurophysiology procedures, training in the diagnostic evaluation and management of patients with neuromuscular disorders, and designated research time.
-Adult services are offered at Mayo Clinic in Jacksonville and Mayo Clinic hospital while pediatric patients are seen in Nemours Children's Clinic and Wolfson Children's Hospital.
+Months three through twelve will provide you with a broad range of experience in performing and interpreting neurophysiology procedures, advancing your skills in neuromuscular ultrasound, training in the diagnostic evaluation and management of patients with neuromuscular disorders, and designated research time.
+Adult services are offered at Mayo Clinic in Florida, and Mayo Clinic hospital while pediatric patients are seen in Nemours Children's Clinic and Wolfson Children's Hospital.

 Research

-You will be encouraged to identify and begin one or more research projects by the fourth month of training.
+You will be encouraged to engage in one or more research projects throughout your training.
 The type of project you select depends largely on your professional interests and abilities.
 Dedicated research time is provided to facilitate completion of your study.
+Funding for presentation at a national meeting is available from the institution.

 Additional didactic training

-Throughout the fellowship, you will conduct a biweekly neuromuscular case study conference, and attend a biweekly clinical neurophysiology conference and monthly journal club.
-A muscle pathology and muscle biopsy review conference is held monthly.
-A peripheral nerve pathology teleconference is held monthly from the peripheral nerve laboratory at Mayo Clinic in Rochester.
+Throughout the fellowship, you will present regularly at EMG/neuromuscular case study conferences, and attend a weekly clinical neurophysiology conference.
+A peripheral nerve pathology teleconference is held monthly from the peripheral nerve laboratory at Mayo Clinic in Rochester, Minnesota.

 Evaluation